 Blake Young is President/CEO with Sacramento Food Bank & Family Services.
 He has worked in several capacities with the organization for over 20 years.
 Blake has a strong desire and commitment to improving communities by working with underserved populations, focusing on education, employment training and healthy food security.
 He has two daughters, Ariel is 23 and Dani is 21.
 “Soil Born Farms is the perfect complement to my work in food banking.
 Their work in food access, health and environmental stewardship are an incredible asset for our community and provide wonderful food and education opportunities for the people we serve.”

 Janet Zeller has been a Board member since 2004 and served as the President of the Board of Directors during the formative years of Soil Born Farms.
 Janet has been involved in promoting healthy eating and sustainable agriculture in our region for over 25 years.
 She has a passion for cooking and bringing people together to eat, learn and celebrate.
 Janet is dedicated to giving back to the community, protecting our natural resources and improving the quality of life for children and future generations.
 “We believe it is important to have one of the co-founders serve on the board of directors to help guide the growth and development of the organization in alignment with the mission of Soil Born Farms Urban Agriculture & Education Project as it was envisioned by the co-founders.
 I offer a historical perspective and a long term vision.”

 Marco Franciosa co-founded Soil Born Farm with Shawn Harrison in 2000 as a 1-acre urban garden.
 After nine years at Soil Born, he and his partner Kay Panek had a dream to start a farm by a river in the countryside, and after two seasons of searching for the perfect spot, their search ended in Brownsville, Oregon, where they founded Sunset Lane Farm.
-At Sunset Lane Farm they grow a wide diversity of vegetables and fruits, keep milking cows, and run a CSA for the surrounding area.
+At Sunset Lane Farm they grow a wide diversity of vegetables and fruits, milk cows, and run a CSA for the surrounding area.